What

-The EUPRIO Mobility Programme (EMP) is an innovative initiative designed to support groundbreaking projects and address real-world challenges in university communications.
+The EUPRIO Mobility Programme (EMP) is an initiative that supports pioneering projects and addresses genuine challenges in university communications.

-This programme offers EUPRIO members an opportunity to network and collaborate on specific topics, aiming to enhance the university communications community throughout Europe.
+- offers EUPRIO members the chance to network and collaborate on specific topics with the aim of enhancing the university communications community throughout Europe;

 EMP is distinct in its content and rules from the Erasmus+ Staff Mobility scheme, as it does not fund individual mobility for attending language courses, conferences, visiting other universities' colleagues, bilateral exchanges or managing pre-organised teams.

-1. Call for proposals: members are invited to submit their proposals for leading a working group on a specific topic that could be of interest for the EUPRIO Community (filling in the projects form);
+- A Call for proposals is issued, inviting members to submit proposals for leading a working group on a specific topic of interest to the EUPRIO community (by filling in the project form).
+The project leader has to be only one.

-Project leaders are tasked with submitting final reports (papers, slides and or guidelines) that will be published in the Euprio Community (MyEUPRIO) for members only.
+Project leaders are responsible for submitting final reports in the form of papers, slides or guidelines, which will be published in the EUPRIO Community (MyEUPRIO) for members only.

 Steps and deadlines: